 Horizon 2020 is the biggest EU Research and Innovation programme.
 In 2018, the EU and EBRD agreed to work together on a pilot project aimed at helping innovative small and medium-sized enterprises and mic-cap companies in Bulgaria, Latvia and Romania.

-Including funds secured through the Infrastructure Project Facility under the Western Balkans Investment Framework and funds secured under the EFSD Guarantee.
+Including funds secured for EBRD through the Infrastructure Project Facility under the Western Balkans Investment Framework and funds secured under the EFSD Guarantee.

-This amount includes funds secured through the Infrastructure Project Facility under the Western Balkans Investment Framework.
+This amount includes funds secured for EBRD-led projects through the Infrastructure Project Facility under the Western Balkans Investment Framework.